Learning Commons - Frequently Asked Questions

 1. What is the John B. McNair Learning Commons?

 Our Learning Commons is a vibrant, student-centered learning space encompassing the first floor of Harriet Irving Library.
-There are many components to the Commons including print and electronic resources, group study rooms (with Wireless Presentation Systems - AirMedia), the Commons Café, comfy leather armchairs, the Service Desk, expert research help, UNB's ITS Help Desk, teaching rooms, wireless access, desktop computers offering access to email, UNB standard software and file storage space, and printing and scanning.
-Collaborating with the Library to offer service in the Learning Commons are UNB's ITS Services and Writing Centre.
+There are many components to the Commons including print and electronic resources, group study rooms (with Wireless Presentation Systems - AirMedia), the Commons Café, comfy leather armchairs, the Service Desk, expert research help, UNB ITS Service Desk, teaching rooms, wireless access, desktop computers offering access to email, UNB standard software and file storage space, and printing and scanning.
+Collaborating with the Library to offer service in the Learning Commons is UNB's ITS Services.

 2. When is the Learning Commons open?

 The Learning Commons is open the same hours as Harriet Irving Library.
 See our hours of operation.